The Commonwealth of the Northern Mariana Islands (CNMI)

 The Commonwealth of the Northern Mariana Islands (CNMI) and Guam are the first of the U.S. Pacific territories and freely associated states to become active in the Western Interstate Commission for Higher Education's programs and initiatives.
 The third U.S. Pacific territory, American Samoa, and the three freely associated states - Marshall Islands, Federated States of Micronesia, and Palau - are also eligible to participate and as they sign on, they will join CNMI and Guam collectively as the 16th member of WICHE.
-As part of their membership in WICHE, CNMI and Guam are participating in the Western Undergraduate Exchange which allows students from member states and territories to enroll in undergraduate programs in other member states and territories at deep discounts.
+As part of their membership in WICHE, CNMI and Guam are participating in the Western Undergraduate Exchange (WUE) and the Western Regional Graduate Program (WRGP), which allows students from member states and territories to enroll in undergraduate programs in other member states and territories at deep discounts.
+CNMI joined the Professional Student Exchange Program (PSEP) in Summer 2017.

 The Student Exchange Program (SEP) provides students with access to out-of-state higher education options, along with significant tuition savings.
-Over 40,500 students are enrolled in undergraduate, graduate, and professional programs outside their home states through SEP, saving $377.2 million in 2016-17.
+Over 42,000 students are enrolled in undergraduate, graduate, and professional programs outside their home states through SEP, saving $403.8 million in 2017-18.
 In WICHE’s Western Undergraduate Exchange, students pay no more than 150 percent of the receiving school’s resident tuition, substantially less than standard nonresident tuition.
-In AY 2016-17, CNMI enrolled 54 WUE students and saved $445,452 and Guam enrolled 30 WUE students, saving over $450,000.
-Through the Western Regional Graduate Program, 1,567 students are enrolled in some 450 distinctive graduate programs at 61 institutions.
-CNMI enrolled two WRGP student and saved $29,740 in AY 2016-17.
-More than 15,600 professionals have received home state support when enrolled in programs in another Western state through the Professional Student Exchange Program.
+In AY 2017-18, CNMI enrolled 87 WUE students and saved $680,000 and Guam enrolled 56 WUE students, saving over $780,000.
+Through the Western Regional Graduate Program, 1,534 students are enrolled in 435 graduate programs at 60 institutions.
+CNMI and Guam each enrolled one WRGP student and saved more than $31,000 in AY 2017-18.
+More than 15,800 professionals have received home state support when enrolled in programs in another Western state through the Professional Student Exchange Program, which CNMI joined in 2017.

 WICHE’s Policy Analysis and Research unit supports better-informed decision-making at the state and territory level.
 WICHE initiatives have been sponsored by the Bill & Melinda Gates Foundation, Lumina Foundation, Carnegie Corporation of New York, Helmsley Charitable Trusts, the Ford Foundation, the U.S. Department of Education, and others.
 WICHE policy experts often visit members to present or consult on issues including workforce needs, financial aid policy, governance, and performance funding.